SteckLegacy/B.E-Celldash/README.md

-# Geometry Dash for the Nintendo Wii
+# Geometry Dash for Playstation 3
-This is a WIP port of the popular mobile game Geometry Dash by RobTop for the Nintendo Wii.
+This is a WIP port in HD of the popular mobile game Geometry Dash by RobTop for PS3.

-Port made by AleFunky.\
-Geometry Dash and its respective resources are by RobTop Games.
+Wii Port made by AleFunky.\ PS3 adaptation made by SteckLegacy Geometry Dash and its respective resources are by RobTop Games.

 ## Screenshots